Laurel and Hardy: Final years

 In 1956, while following his doctor's orders to improve his health due to a heart condition, Hardy lost over 100 lb, but nonetheless suffered several strokes causing reduced mobility and speech.
 Despite his long and successful career, Hardy's home was sold to help cover his medical expenses.
 He died of a stroke on August 7, 1957, and longtime friend Bob Chatterton said Hardy weighed just 138 lb at the time of his death.
 Hardy was laid to rest at Pierce Brothers' Valhalla Memorial Park, North Hollywood.
-Following Hardy's death, scenes from Laurel and Hardy's early films were seen once again in theaters, featured in Robert Youngson's silent-film compilation The Golden Age of Comedy.
+Following Hardy's death, scenes from Laurel and Hardy's early films were seen again in theaters, featured in Robert Youngson's silent-film compilation The Golden Age of Comedy.

-For the remaining eight years of his life, Stan Laurel refused to perform, and declined Stanley Kramer's offer of a cameo in his landmark 1963 film It's a Mad, Mad, Mad, Mad World.
+For the remaining eight years of his life, Stan Laurel refused to perform, and declined Stanley Kramer's offer of a cameo in the 1963 film It's a Mad, Mad, Mad, Mad World.
 In 1960, Laurel was given a special Academy Award for his contributions to film comedy, but was unable to attend the ceremony due to poor health.
 Actor Danny Kaye accepted the award on his behalf.
 Despite not appearing on screen after Hardy's death, Laurel did contribute gags to several comedy filmmakers.
 His favorite TV comedy was Leonard B. Stern's I'm Dickens, He's Fenster, co-starring John Astin and Marty Ingels as carpenters.
-Laurel enjoyed the Astin-Ingels chemistry and sent two-man gags to Stern.
+Laurel enjoyed the Astin–Ingels chemistry and sent two-man gags to Stern.

 During this period, most of his communication was in the form of written correspondence, and he insisted on personally answering every fan letter.
 Late in life, he welcomed visitors from the new generation of comedians and celebrities, including Dick Cavett, Jerry Lewis, Peter Sellers, Marcel Marceau, Johnny Carson, and Dick Van Dyke.
 Jerry Lewis offered Laurel a job as consultant, but he chose to help only on Lewis's 1960 feature The Bellboy.

-Dick Van Dyke was a longtime fan, and based his comedy and dancing styles on Laurel's.
+Dick Van Dyke was a longtime fan and based his comedy and dancing styles on Laurel's.
 When he discovered Laurel's home number in the phone book and called him, Laurel invited him over for the afternoon.
 Van Dyke hosted a television tribute to Stan Laurel the year he died.

 Laurel lived to see the duo's work rediscovered through television and classic film revivals.
-He died on February 23, 1965, in Santa Monica and is buried at Forest Lawn-Hollywood Hills in Los Angeles, California.
+He died on February 23, 1965, in Santa Monica and is buried at Forest Lawn–Hollywood Hills in Los Angeles.